php-bug-catcher/bug-catcher/README.md

 See [docs/custom_record.md](docs/custom_record.md) for more information on how to create custom record items.

+See [docs/notifiers.md](docs/notifiers.md) for more information on how to create custom notifiers.

 ## Have Ideas, Feedback or an Issue?

 If you have suggestions or questions, please feel free to